Courseiva

 Why this answer

-Option B is correct because S3 bucket policies can grant cross-account access to a specific IAM role in the partner account.
-Option A is wrong because presigned URLs are temporary and need to be generated.
-Option C is wrong because making the bucket public violates security.
+S3 bucket policies can grant cross-account access to a specific IAM role in the partner account, allowing the partner to read data without authentication or shared secrets.
+Option B is wrong because presigned URLs are temporary and require ongoing generation for each access, not a persistent solution.
+Option C is wrong because making the bucket public violates security principles and exposes data to everyone.

-Option D is wrong because sharing access keys is insecure and against best practices.
+Option D is wrong because sharing access keys is insecure and against best practices; keys should never be shared.

 MCQhard